hdpolover/mypokedex_flutter/README.md

 - GetX for state management and clean architecture
 - PokéAPI as the data source
 - Responsive design principles
+- Google Fonts for typography
+- Shimmer for loading animations

 ## 📝 Implementation Notes